-Word count: 6913
+Word count: 7251

-The emergence of words from vocal imitations
+Repeated imitation makes human vocalizations more word-like

-Most vocal communication of non-human primate species is based on species-typical calls that are highly similar across generations and between populations [1] [2].
+Most vocal communication of non-human primate species is based on species-typical calls that are highly similar across generations and between populations [1,2].
 In contrast, human languages comprise a vast repertoire of learned meaningful elements (words and other morphemes) which can number in the tens of thousands or more [3].
 Aside from their number, the words of different natural languages are characterized by their extreme diversity [4–6].
 The words used within a speech community change relatively quickly over generations compared to the evolution of vocal signals [7].
 At least in part as a consequence of this divergence, most words appear to bear a largely arbitrary relationship between their form and their meaning — seemingly, a product of their idiosyncratic etymological histories [8,9].
 The apparently arbitrary nature of spoken vocabularies presents a quandary for the study of language origins.
 If words of spoken languages are truly arbitrary, by what process were the first words ever coined?

 While the origin of most spoken words is hard to discern, the situation is somewhat different for signed languages.
 In signed languages, the origins of many signs are relatively transparent.
 Although signed languages rely on the same type of referential symbolism as spoken languages, many individual signs have clear iconic roots, formed from gestures that resemble their meaning [10–12].
-For instance, [13] noted the iconic origins of the American Sign Language (ASL) sign for bird, which is formed with a beak-like handshape articulated in front of the nose.
-Another example is steal, derived from a grabbing motion to represent the act of stealing something.
+For instance, [13] noted the iconic origins of the American Sign Language (ASL) sign for ‘bird’, which is formed with a beak-like handshape articulated in front of the nose.
+Another example is ‘steal’, derived from a grabbing motion to represent the act of stealing something.
 [14] identified about 25% of American Sign Language signs to be iconic, and reviewing the remaining 75% of ASL signs, [15] determined that about two-thirds of these seemed plausibly derived from iconic origins.
 Further support for iconic origins of signed languages comes from observations of deaf children raised without exposure to a signed language, who develop homesign systems to use with their family.
 These communication systems are generally built from a process in which the children establish conventional gestures through the use of pantomimes and various iconic and indexical gestures [16].
 Participants in laboratory experiments utilize a similar strategy when they communicate with gestures in iterated communication games [17].

 In contrast to the visual gestures of signed languages, many have argued that iconic vocalizations could not have played a significant role in the origin of spoken words because the vocal modality simply does not afford much resemblance between form and meaning [18–23].
 It has also been argued that the human capacity for vocal imitation is a domain-specific skill, geared towards learning to speak, rather than the representation of environmental sounds.
 For example, [24] suggested that, “most humans lack the ability… to convincingly reproduce environmental sounds… Thus ‘capacity for vocal imitation’ in humans might be better described as a capacity to learn to produce speech” (p.
 209).
 Consequently, it is still widely assumed that vocal imitation — or more broadly, the use of any sort of resemblance between form and meaning — cannot be important to understanding the origin of spoken words.